An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

-The result holds more generally, see Sec.~4.4 of Ref.~\cite{marvianthesis}, and Appendix~B of Ref.~\cite{keyl1999optimal}.
-In its general form, the dilation shows that covariance can be understood as arising from conservation laws on an enlarged system.
-Also symmetries can `go to the church of the larger Hilbert space'.

-In the final example we discuss the relation between time-translation symmetry and standard approximations performed in the context of open quantum system dynamics:
+\end{thm} The result holds for more general symmetry groups $G$, see Sec.~4.4 of Ref.~\cite{marvianthesis}, and Appendix~B of Ref.~\cite{keyl1999optimal}.
+In the final example we discuss the relation between time-translation symmetry and standard approximations performed in the context of open quantum system dynamics, which may be useful to those familiar with the latter:

-\begin{ex}[Weak coupling assumption and $U(1)$-covariance \cite{lostaglio2017markovian}] Consider the set of channels $\mathcal{E}$ that admit a time-independent generator $\mathcal{L}$, meaning that there exists $s>0$ and a Lindbladian $\mathcal{L}$ such that $\mathcal{E} = e^{\mathcal{L} s}$ (the jargon here is that $\mathcal{E}$ is time-homogeneous Markovian; note that not all $\mathcal{E}$ can be written in this way \cite{wolf2008assessing}).
+\begin{rmk}[Master equations and $U(1)$-covariance \cite{lostaglio2017markovian}] Consider the set of channels $\mathcal{E}$ that admit a time-independent generator $\mathcal{L}$, meaning that there exists $s>0$ and a Lindbladian $\mathcal{L}$ such that $\mathcal{E} = e^{\mathcal{L} s}$ (see Ref.~\cite{breuer2002open}, Section~3.2; the jargon is that $\mathcal{E}$ is time-homogeneous Markovian).
 In standard microscopic derivations of master equations one performs the secular or rotating wave approximation after the Born-Markov approximation (typically justified in the weak coupling limit, see Section~3.3 of Ref.~\cite{breuer2002open}).
-This ensures that $\mathcal{L}$ commutes with the superoperator $\mathcal{H}:= [H_S, \cdot]$, which implies that the resulting channel $\mathcal{E}$ is time-translation symmetric.

-This gives a point of view on the emergence of time-translation symmetry in practical considerations that is rooted in the master equation formalism.
-In fact, a typical set of channels used to study thermodynamic processes in the weak coupling limit are the so-called Davies maps \cite{davies1974markovian}, which are examples of time-translation symmetric channels. \end{ex}
+This ensures that $\mathcal{L}$ commutes with the superoperator $\mathcal{H}:= [H, \cdot]$ that generates the unitary part of the dynamics.
+A direct calculation shows that the resulting channel $\mathcal{E}$ is time-translation symmetric with respect to the group generated by $H$.
+This provides a point of view on the emergence of time-translation symmetry in practical considerations that is rooted in the master equation formalism.
+In fact, a typical set of channels used to study thermodynamic processes in the weak coupling limit are the so-called Davies maps \cite{davies1974markovian}, which are examples of time-translation symmetric channels. \end{rmk}